Project dates: May 2016 - April 2021

-The study will be conducted with high-risk heterosexual African American youth living in high HIV and poverty prevalence communities within the South Bronx.
-High-risk youth is defined as an individual aged 16-24 with a different sex primary partner and has at least one of the following: a) self-reported sexually transmitted infection, including HIV, in the last 12 months, b) concurrent partner(s), c) ever had MSM sex, or d) history of incarceration.
-A combination prevention intervention will be developed and refined through feedback from the couples, community stakeholders and leading youth HIV prevention researchers.
-The intervention will then be implemented and evaluated.Abstract on NIH RePORTER
+The study was conducted with high-risk heterosexual African American youth living in high HIV and poverty prevalence communities within the South Bronx.
+High-risk youth was defined as an individual aged 16-24 with a different sex primary partner and had at least one of the following: a) self-reported sexually transmitted infection, including HIV, in the last 12 months, b) concurrent partner(s), c) ever had MSM sex, or d) history of incarceration.
+A combination prevention intervention was developed and refined through feedback from the couples, community stakeholders and leading youth HIV prevention researchers.
+The intervention was implemented and evaluated.Abstract on NIH RePORTER

 Methodological strategies to engage young black and Latino heterosexual couples in sexual and reproductive health research